FACTS, PROBLEMS AND SOLUTIONS

 SOFT TEXTURED LEATHER LIKE SUEDE AND NUBUCK

 Soft textured leather like suede and shear-ling lambskin are magnificent to touch and feel.
 However, they must be approached differently to clean and protect.
 Suede is very porous and will soak up any liquids causing stains.
 Take suede garments to a commercial dry cleaners for cleaning when necessary.
 Have a clean cloth and suede brush on hand for cleaning suede and short textured leathers.
 Stains are a challenge since you can’t use any liquid cleaner without affecting the texture and possibly “matting” the finish.
 Blot out any liquids ASAP with a clean cloth.
 Try rubbing corn meal gently into the stain to absorb it and let it sit overnight.
 Then use your suede brush to remove the cornmeal.
 Treat it without oiling by spraying with Obenauf’s Water Shield.
-It will provide a surfactant water and stain barrier that will not affect color.
+It will provide a surfactant water and stain barrier.

 DEALING WITH STAINS ON LEATHER